IPCC-WG1/Chapter-2_Fig31/README.md

 These scripts download, process, and plot trend data of the version 4.2 OC-CCI L4 satellite derived Chlorophyll product.

 ## Installation
 All code is written in python 3.7+ and mainly uses commonly available packages.
-It is probably a good idea to run the package in a virtual environment.
-Install prerequsite packages using
+The plotting functions are based on cartopy which can be a bit difficult to install, it therefore advisabel to use the [conda](https://docs.conda.io/en/latest/miniconda.html]) package manager:

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
+conda activate ipcc
 ```

 ## Run the code